 Laurel Premo is known for her rhythmically deep and rapt delivery of roots music.
-For the past 7 years, she’s performed in the nationally touring duo Red Tail Ring, a collaboration with Michael Beauchamp-Cohen that blends traditional American songs with new compositions and features Laurel’s ruminant nature on clawhammer banjo, fiddle, and vocals.
-Premo graduated with a BFA from the Performing Arts Technology Dept. of the University of Michigan School of Music, and spent time during her undergraduate attending the Sibelius Academy of Music in Helsinki, Finland to study traditional Finnish music and dance.
+For the past 8 years, she’s performed in the nationally touring duo Red Tail Ring, a collaboration with Michael Beauchamp-Cohen that blends traditional American songs with new compositions and features Laurel’s ruminant nature on clawhammer banjo, fiddle, and vocals.
+Premo graduated with a BFA from the Performing Arts Technology Dept. of the University of Michigan School of Music, and has spent half-year stints at both the Sibelius Academy of Music in Helsinki, Finland and the University College of Southeast Norway in Telemark to study traditional music and dance.
 Alongside several continuing music projects (described below), she’s an oft-requested recording guest, and is active in organizing community events connecting with folk art and dance.

 Her current main project is the roots duo Red Tail Ring.
 Since 2009, this partnership with Michael Beauchamp-Cohen blends traditional American songs with new compositions, and their music runs the gamut from boot-stomping to heart-rending.

 “Red Tail Ring is re-imagining Americana music with pure soul and without pretension”– Jay Lapp, The Steel Wheels.

 “The very best of the 21st century’s minimalist and highly original folk music . . . a peerless duo.”